 - 1. Keep vial frozen until ready for use, then thaw. - 2.
-Transfer the entire thawed aliquot into a single tube of broth. - 3.
-Use several drops of the suspension to inoculate an agar slant and/or plate. - 4.
-Incubate the tubes and plate at 37°C for 24 hours.
+Transfer the entire thawed aliquot into a single tube of broth - 3.
+Use several drops of the suspension to inoculate an agar slant and/or plate. - Incubate the tube, slant and/or plate at 37°C for 24 hours.